drew-mahrt/android-intro-lesson/readme.md

 ### Objectives
 *After this lesson, students will be able to:*

-* Identify the UI building blocks of a simple Android app
+* Discuss the basics of Android
-* Match specific components and functions of a given app to code
-* Open Android Studio and run a pre-supplied app
-* Enable developer mode on an Android device (if you haven’t already)
+* Create an app together

 ## Opening (5 mins)